AbdeenM/hobee-application/README.md

  </a>
 </p>

-Hobee Application is a social networking application, users can create/join activites and events they are intrested in around there area.
+Hobee Application is a social networking application, users can create/join activites and events they are intrested in around their area.
 Users can view activties through searching, browsing or looking around the map.

-**You can see each image on this gif from the `sreenshots` directory.**
+**You can see each image on this gif from the `screenshots` directory.**

 ## Features